JJN123/Fall-Detection/README.md

 **Dataset Sharing:**

-Please contact Shehroz Khan at shehroz.khan@uhn.ca for access to preprocessed data.
-Place data in folder Fall-Data.
+Please contact Dr. Shehroz Khan at shehroz.khan@uhn.ca for access to preprocessed data.
+Please specify your affiliation and why you need this data in your email.

+Place the data in folder Fall-Data.
 See README.txt in Fall-Data for information on using the shared data.

+Please use your institutional or university or commonly used email id (e.g. gmail) to request data.
+Oherwise, your email may go to the Spam folder and you may not get any response.

 **Citation Policy:**